yangl1996/homepage/content/_index.md

 I received my SM from MIT in 2020 and my BS in Computer Science from Peking University in 2018.

 I love designing and building systems that are robust, performant, and easy to use.
-Previously I've done a bunch of projects in wireless networking, such as a [camera](https://github.com/cjosephson/backcam) system that runs for over a month on two AA batteries.
 My current research focuses on improving the performance of the blockchain.
 Our implementation of the [Prism](https://github.com/yangl1996/prism-rust) protocol can support more than 70,000 transactions per second.
 Occasionally, I write about what I do in